 The Mahoning County Engineer serves as the County’s surveyor and civil engineer.
 The County Engineer is required to be a Registered Professional Engineer and Professional Surveyor in the State of Ohio.
 The County Engineer has general charge of the following: construction, reconstruction, improvement, maintenance, and repair of all 320 county bridges, 493 miles of county highways and thousands of culverts under county roads.
 Additionally, the County Engineer is responsible for ditches, traffic signals and signs, review of plans, inspection, pavement markings and safety.

-The County Engineering Office is Primarily funded the Motor Vehicle Gasoline Tax and License Plate Fees as well as partially by Traffic Violation Fines from all County Courts.
-We also seek and use grant funding for various highway projects, but the grant revenue is not part of our operating expenses.
+The Mahoning County Engineer's Office is primarily funded by the Motor Vehicle Gasoline Tax and License Plate Fees, and partially funded by Traffic Violation Fines from all County Courts.
+We also seek and utilize grant funding for various highway projects, however the grant revenue is not part of our operating expenses.